MPN-NET – We Welcome You

 An Online Support Group for Myeloproliferative Neoplasm Disorders:

-We invite you to become a subscriber to this un moderated discussion list for patients, family, friends, researchers, and physicians, to discuss clinical and non clinical issues and advances pertaining to agnogenic myeloid metaplasis (primary myelofibrosis), chronic myelogenous leukemia, essential thrombocythemia, myelodysplastic syndrome, myelofibrosis and polycythemia vera.
+We invite you to become a subscriber to this un moderated discussion list for patients, family and friends to discuss clinical and non clinical issues and advances pertaining to agnogenic myeloid metaplasis (primary myelofibrosis), chronic myelogenous leukemia, essential thrombocythemia, myelodysplastic syndrome, myelofibrosis and polycythemia vera.

 Our discussions include patient experiences, psychosocial issues, new research, clinical trials, and discussions of current treatment practices and alternatives.
 The principal focus is expected to be information and reassurance for patients and loved ones.